contao/docs-archive/en/api/Controller/getImage.md

 3. *int* `$height`

 	The target height.
-Enter 0 if you only want to specify the with.
+Enter 0 if you only want to specify the width.

 4. *string* `$mode`